-The Office of the Industry Advocate (OIA/the Office) is a statutory authority of the State of South Australia, established pursuant to the Industry Advocate Act 2017 proclaimed under Public Sector Notice 2017 (dated 31 October 2017).
-The Public Sector Proclamation 2017 (dated 19 December 2017) declared the appointment of lan Nightingale to the statutory role of the Industry Advocate effective from 1 January 2018.
+The Office of the Industry Advocate (OIA/the Office) is a not for profit statutory authority of the State of South Australia, established pursuant to the Industry Advocate Act 2017 proclaimed under Public Sector Notice 2017 (dated 31 October 2017).
+The Public Sector Proclamation 2017 (dated 19 December 2017) declared the appointment of Ian Nightingale to the statutory role of the Industry Advocate effective from 1 January 2018.